| | |

 How to Make an Envelope Back for the Pillow:

-Now to make the envelope back.
-If you’re using directional fabric you need to ensure that you cut it 16” wide across, so that your motifs are upright.
-This is the case for me, as I’m using the beautiful mermaid fabric for the top piece, and a text print fabric for the bottom piece.
+• Now, to make the envelope back, if you’re using directional fabric, you need to cut it 16” wide across so that your motifs are upright.
+This is the case for me, as I’m using the beautiful mermaid fabric for the top piece and a text print fabric for the bottom.

-Hem the bottom of the top section and the top of the bottom section by turning once then once again.
-Pin in place to secure then stitch close to the fold.
+• Turn again to hem the bottom of the top section and the top of the bottom section.
+Once the pin is in place to secure it, stitch it close to the fold.
 Press for a flat finish.

 quilt as you go patchwork pillow

-Take your cushion front and place right side down.
+• Take your cushion in front and place the right side down.
 Lay the raw edge of the bottom panel right side up along the raw edge of the bottom of the cushion front.
 The hem will be in the middle.

-Take the large top panel and place on the top right sides up, aligning the top raw edge with the top of the cushion front.
+• Place the large top panel on the top right sides up, aligning the top raw edge with the top of the cushion front.
 Again, the hem will be in the middle.
 Use binding clips to clip in place.

 quilt as you go patchwork pillow

-Stitch all the way around the edge using a quarter-inch seam.
-Reinforce where the top and bottom panels overlap, as this is where there will be an extra strain as the cushion pad is inserted.
+• Stitch around the edge using a quarter-inch seam.
+Reinforce where the top and bottom panels overlap, as this will cause extra strain when the cushion pad is inserted.

 Top Tip:

-I always like to put my cushion pad in the cushion at this point to check that the cushion is the right size.
-You can always make the cushion cover smaller by stitching a little further from the edge.
-Personally, I don’t like baggy cushions!
-I’m pleased to say my cushion fits perfectly 🙂
+• I always like to put my cushion pad in the cushion at this point to check that it is the right size.
+You can always make the cushion cover smaller by stitching it a little further from the edge.
+Personally, I don’t like baggy cushions, and I’m pleased to say my cushion fits perfectly!

-For cushions, I like to use single-fold binding, as it’s less bulky and uses less fabric.
-Stitch the binding strips together and then machine stitch to the front of your cushion, mitering the corners.
+• I like to use single-fold binding for cushions, as it’s less bulky and uses less fabric.
+Stitch the binding strips together, then machine stitch to the front of your cushion, mitering the corners.
 Hand stitch to the back of the cushion for a neat finish.

 quilt as you go patchwork pillow

-Oh my goodness, I’m so in love with this fabric!
-And I’ve so enjoyed this quilt as you go technique too.
-I hope you give it a try, it’s a lot of fun!
+• Oh my goodness, I’m so in love with this fabric!
+I’ve also enjoyed this quilt-as-you-go technique.
+I hope you give it a try; it’s a lot of fun!

 quilt as you go patchwork pillow